+*** If impacts are greater than the Significant Monitoring Concentration (current exemptions will still apply, as well)

 Net Air Quality Benefit

 In addition to the offset requirements, DEQ rules currently have very prescriptive requirements for demonstrating the net air quality benefit associated with the offsets.
 The federal program includes reference to “net air quality benefit” but does not provide specific criteria for demonstrating net air quality benefit.
 Presumably, the net air quality benefit associated with offsets under the federal program is determined on a case-by-case qualitative rather than quantitative basis.
 DEQ has reviewed other state programs approved by EPA and found that most programs rely merely on offsets for the demonstration of net air quality benefit.